London Now: Fashion in the City

 If you do not have a passport, you must begin applying for one immediately.
 Your passport must be valid for six months from the end of your program, otherwise you will need to renew your passport.

 You will not need to apply for student visa for this program if you are a US citizen.
 International students may need to apply for a visa as well.
-You can learn more about the visa process here.
+Learn more about the visa process.

 GPA Requirements: 2.75 on a 4.0 scale.